Sichao-Yang/Sichao-Yang/README.md

 - 👋 Hi, I’m @Sichao-Yang
-- 👀 I’m interested in Machine learning, NLP and Graph learning
+- 👀 I’m interested in machine learning, NLP and graph learning
-- 🌱 I’m currently learning reinforcement learning and DL system design
+- 🌱 I’m currently working on code generation applied in hardware verification
-- 💞️ I’m looking to collaboration on large scale Graph learning & NLP tasks
+- 💞️ I’m looking to collaboration on large-scale graph learning & NLP tasks
 - 📫 You can reach me via 13816901408@163.com

 <!---